RIPE-NCC/ripe-database-documentation/docs/19.Database-Support/03-Database-Security.md

 ### Delegating Authorisation Using Maintainers

-The idea behing delegation of authorisation is that you can authorise a certain group (either within or outside your organisation) to create objects under a certain parent object that you control.
+The idea behind delegation of authorisation is that you can authorise a certain group (either within or outside your organisation) to create objects under a certain parent object that you control.
 For example, your can allow your colleagues who are responsible for the BGP routing configuration to create **route(6)** objects to register the announcement in the Internet Routing Registry (IRR), and nothing else.
 Likewise, you can authorise your DNS group to [request Reverse Delegation](Configuring-Reverse-DNS.md#configuring-reverse-dns) by creating a **domain** object and nothing else.

 For this purpose, three attributes exist: